anantojha/Website-Interaction-Data-Analyzer/HTML/readme.txt

     2.change the parts of code that when inqurey files, it would instead inqurey them in directory "comp3008_28/" 3.run the program locally on port 80

+The program would run locally on the port 80, which is being proxy to the webserver.
+The apache webserver will then utilize the program that is running on port 80 to make it avaliable on the url:https://comp3008-w20.scs.carleton.ca/comp3008_28/